Abrasive Resistant Rubber Seals

 Why use Abrasive Resistant Solid Rubber Seals?

-Advanced Seals & Gaskets Ltd offer abrasion-resistant rubber seals in a range of different grades and material options, each with different resistance levels and properties suited to various applications and industries.
+Advanced Seals & Gaskets Ltd offer abrasion-resistant solid rubber seals in a range of different grades and material options, each with different resistance levels and properties suited to various applications and industries.

 Abrasive resistant solid rubber can also offer a range of other characteristics and properties including ozone, weathering, UV, oil and chemical resistance, however, these will vary between material grades.
-Abrasion is more likely to occur where movement or motion creates friction-induced wear and tear, here is when an abrasion-resistant rubber can be used to provide the best form of surface protection.
+Abrasion is more likely to occur where movement or motion creates friction-induced wear and tear, here is when an abrasion-resistant solid rubber seals can be used to provide the best form of surface protection.

 Advantages to Using Abrasion Resistant Rubber Rolls